Skip to Main Content

 The following statement on this year's theme comes from the National NAIDOC Committee:

 You are invited to explore the list below, curated by UniSQ First Nations Lecturers and Learning Advisors.
-Where possible links to online ebooks have been included.
-All UniSQ staff and students can access the ebooks and film with their UniSQ username and password.
+Where possible links to online eBooks have been included.
+All UniSQ staff and students can access the eBooks and film with their UniSQ username and password.
 This list is also part of the First Nations Resources Collection which highlights First Nations voices, culture and history.

 Books